 ASRock has employed PHISON Electronics Corp’s PS7101-51 redriver IC which acts as a PCIe 5.0 Linear redriver supporting 2x lanes with 4 channels with mux/demux functionality.

 ASRock has provided two 8-pin EPS connectors for smooth power delivery to the circuit.
 Two would be needed for extreme overclocking on high-end CPUs otherwise, a single connector is enough for daily requirements.
-ASRock has mentioned that PCB is a 6 Layer design to provide stable signal traces and power shapes delivering lower temperature and higher energy efficiency for memory overclocking!
-Thus, it’s able to support the latest memory modules with the most extreme memory performance!
-2-ounce copper inner layers that provide stable signal traces and power shapes!
-It helps in delivering lower temperatures and higher energy efficiency for overclocking.
+ASRock mentions that the PCB is a 6-layer design, offering stable signal traces and power shapes.
+This results in lower temperatures and higher energy efficiency, great for memory overclocking.
+They’ve used 2-ounce copper inner layers for stable signal traces and power shapes, further enhancing overclocking capabilities.

-As strange as it may sound, there is a 4-pin PWM Channel Fan Header right next to DIMM slots towards the PCIe slot.
-It is rated for 2A at 12VDC making its power rating 24W.
+Surprisingly, there’s a 4-pin PWM Channel Fan Header right next to the DIMM slots, rated for 2A at 12VDC (24W power rating).

 There are limitations in terms of populated sticks and possible speed: